Primary Mortgage Market Explained

 The primary mortgage market is where prospective homeowners connect with primary lenders to secure mortgages for both owner-occupant and investment properties.
 The primary mortgage market is where home loans originate before they’re sold to investors in the secondary mortgage market.

-For borrowers who are buying a house, the primary mortgage market is designed to help home buyers like you achieve your goal of homeownership.
-From the moment you make contact with a lender for a preapproval, you are a player in the primary mortgage market.
-As you move through the rest of the home buying process, you’ll work with a lender in the primary mortgage market until you close on the property.
+For borrowers like you who are buying a house, the primary mortgage market is where you achieve your goal of homeownership.
+From the moment you make contact with a lender for a preapproval, you’re a player in the primary mortgage market.

 Primary Mortgage Market Example